brandlewco/blumberg-law/content/pages/index.md

       <div>At Blumberg & Associates, you’ll find the representation you need to
       get the best outcome available in your Arizona criminal law matter.
-We believe every person accused of a crime deserves fair treatment and effective defense by a skilled and knowledgeable criminal defense lawyer.
+We believe every person accused of a crime deserves fair treatment and an effective defense by a skilled and knowledgeable criminal defense lawyer.
       Phoenix criminal attorney Bruce Blumberg is a Board-Certified Criminal Law Specialist with over 30 years of experience practicing criminal law in